-In our setting the host has an unobservable incentive to use bogus environmental regulation as an indirect means of expropriation.
-The tribunal must use public details of the case to determine whether the regulation falls within the scope of the police powers carve-out, and is thus non-compensable.
-We assume that the tribunal's likeliness to accept the police powers carveout defense is greater the higher is β .
+tribunal's likelihood of accepting the police powers carve-out defense is greater the higher is β .
 That is, the stronger the private evidence of environmental risk, the more likely that the public record and the tribunal acknowledge this risk.
-We also assume that, for a given realization of β , the tribunal is less likely to rule in favor of the host the more narrowly the IIA defines the police powers carve-out.
-Let N measure the narrowness of the police powers carve-out; N is set exogenously by the terms of the IIA and by the body of international law.
-A larger value of N corresponds to a narrower police powers carve-out, i.e. a stricter burden of proof for the host.
-We formalize these concepts via the function $P(\beta, N)$, defined as the probability the tribunal rules in favor of the host; the above assumptions imply $\partial P/\partial \beta > 0$ while $\partial P/\partial N < 0$.
+We also assume that, for a given realization of β , the tribunal is less likely to rule in favor of the host the more weakly the IIA defines the police powers carve-out (i.e the more strongly the IIA defines expropriation protection).
+Let N measure the strength of the protection from indirect expropriation; N is set exogenously by the terms of the IIA and by the body of international law.
+A larger value of N corresponds to a weaker police powers carve-out, i.e. a higher standard of proof the host must meet.
+We formalize these concepts via the function $P(\beta, N)$, defined as the probability the tribunal rules in favor of the host; the above assumptions imply $\partial P/\partial\beta > 0$ while $\partial P/\partial N < 0$.

 In order to illustrate our main results concerning the efficient choice of N (in the following section), we use closed form expressions for the slopes of indifference curves.
-For this purpose, we adopt the specification5
+For this purpose, we adopt the specification11